crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+- clean up PC inefficiencies
   - warn about label overrides
+  - remove children overrides in props
 - refactor styles pane to use inspector nodes instead of synthetic
 - ability to name slots
 - update compiler to accept bindings